The Power of Sonic Branding for QSRs: Strategy, Community, and the Customer Journey

 “The number one thing driving your experience in a restaurant is the employees,” says Lauren McGuire (President, Made Music Studio).
 “Giving people choice is empowering.
 When you say to them, this isn’t just about the music, this is about people’s experience, I think you really elevate everybody.
 You need to have that trust in people — and you actually end up with a better experience.”

-Employee insights play a crucial role in shaping the brand’s sonic identity, aligning it with the community’s spirit and values.
-By curating diverse playlists and empowering employees to choose music that resonates with them, businesses create positive work environments.
+Employee insights play a crucial role in shaping a brand’s sonic identity, aligning it with the community’s spirit and values.
+By curating diverse playlists and empowering employees to choose music that resonates with them, businesses can foster positive work environments.
 Breaking the monotony and fostering positive attitudes among employees not only enhances job satisfaction but also improves customer interactions, thereby strengthening brand loyalty and community engagement.

 3. Strategic implementation of Sonic Branding can help marketers navigate the digital frontier.